-The Kiewit Center for Infrastructure and Transportation was initially established in 1962 as the Transportation Research Institute.
-The Kiewit Center serves as the umbrella organization for almost all research within the School of Civil and Construction Engineering.
-The Center is a key component in the College of Engineering's drive to become a top 25 engineering program, coordinating multi- and inter-disciplinary research projects.
+The Kiewit Center for Infrastructure and Transportation was established in 1962 as the Transportation Research Institute.
+The Kiewit Center serves as the umbrella organization for nearly all research within the School of Civil and Construction Engineering, coordinating multi- and inter-disciplinary research projects.

 Learn more about the center and research in pavements, transportation, and infrastructure materials.

 View the latest internal curing research and the Deicing Salt – Concrete Pavement Interaction Bibliography.